-Suppliers (as for Yokogawa) shall comply with ethical standards.
+Suppliers (as for Yokogawa) shall comply with the law and ethical standards.

-In order to fulfill our social responsibility and succeed in business, we must maintain the highest standards of ethics not only for each employee, but also for the company as a whole.
+To fulfill our social responsibility and succeed in business, we must maintain the highest standards of ethics not only for each employee but also for the company as a whole.